-- Follow Non-emergent Urine Drug Test Order Protocol (below) - Make sure to include the current pain medications C-O is taking in the comments field of the UDS order.
-This ensures that the cover page of the scanned results includes a section on expected positives, unexpected negatives, and unexpected positives - Results are usually seen within 72 working hours. - The Millennium UDT RADAR report can be found on p.32 of this document - Millennium drug panel details can also be found on the SCF Primary Care SharePoint site under the Wellness Care Plan Documents tab under Pain Medication heading
+- Follow Non-emergent Urine Drug Test Order Protocol (below) utilizing POC multidrug screening as an initial qualitative test. - Make sure to include the current pain medications C-O is taking in the comments field of the UDS order.
+This ensures that the cover page of the scanned results includes a section on expected positives, unexpected negatives, and unexpected positives - · Millennium urine drug panel results are usually seen within 72 working hours. - · The Millennium UDT RADAR report can be found on p.36 of this document - Millennium drug panel details can also be found on the SCF Primary Care SharePoint site under the Wellness Care Plan Documents tab under Pain Medication heading

-NON-EMERGENT URINE DRUG TEST ORDER PROTOCOL
+NON-EMERGENT URINE DRUG TEST ORDER GUIDELINE